Eps2.4 m4ster-s1ave.aes: Plot

 Elliot (Rami Malek) finds himself part of a 1990s family sitcom, where Edward (Christian Slater) is taking him, Darlene (Carly Chaikin) and Magda (Vaishnavi Sharma) on a road trip.
 Elliot is confused, as he can hear a laugh track and a person trapped in the car's trunk.

 Arriving at a gas station, Magda knocks Darlene unconscious when she complains and Elliot finds that Tyrell (Martin Wallström) is the man locked in the trunk.
 He enters the gas station, running into ALF and meeting Angela (Portia Doubleday), who works as the manager.
 As they talk, Magda pepper-sprays Angela and she and Edward rob the store before fleeing.
 When the car gets a flat tire, Elliot demands to know what is happening, but the conversation is interrupted when an officer, Gideon (Michel Gill), arrives.
 Before he can investigate any further, he is killed when ALF drives over him in a hit and run.
-Tyrell escapes from the trunk but crashes with the sitcom's background, after which he is killed by Edward.
+While driving, Tyrell escapes from the trunk but crashes with the sitcom's background, after which he is killed by Edward.
 As Elliot continues questioning, Edward tells him to keep his eyes on the road.
 He then takes Elliot to a hospital.

 Back in reality, Elliot wakes up in a hospital, with Ray (Craig Robinson) by his side.
 Ray makes it clear that he is Elliot's master and warns him to maintain their partnership.
 Having survived, Dominique wants to investigate the shooting, as the killers committed suicide, but her boss downplays the shooters as Uyghur separatists.
 Price (Michael Cristofer) is also notified that the United States Congress has rejected his bailout plan to borrow from China, as four FBI agents died in the shooting.

 Angela is introduced to hacking by Mobley (Azhar Khan), even if the recent FBI shooting in Beijing will complicate the mission.
 Cisco (Michael Drayer) provides them with equipment from the Dark Army, although he had his hypodermic needle removed for asking too many questions.
 Angela gains access to the network at her office, and calls Mobley and Darlene when the network script is not working.
 She evades an agent’s suspicion and tries to complete the hack from her cubicle, but Dominique appears before she can finish.

 Elliot is kidnapped by Lone Star (Michael Maize), who places him on a room.
 There, Mr. Robot consoles Elliot, claiming he only wanted to help him.
 In a flashback, Edward converses with a young Elliot, telling him that he got fired for getting sick, asking him to keep this from his mother and sister.
 He then shows him a new computer store he is opening, and asks him to choose a name.
 As they pull up in front of the store, Edward tells him to think of the first thing he can come up with.